port-labs/port-agent/README.md

 ```
 #### Opsgenie Example

-This example helps internal developer teams to trigger [Opsgenie](https://www.atlassian.com/software/opsgenie) incident using Port's self service actions.
+This example helps internal developer teams to trigger [Opsgenie](https://www.atlassian.com/software/opsgenie) incidents using Port's self service actions.
 In particular, you will create a blueprint for `opsgenieIncident` that will be connected to a backend action.
-You will then add some configuration files (`invocations.json`) to control the payload and trigger your Obsgenie incident directly from Port using the sync execution method.
+You will then add some configuration files (`invocations.json`) to control the payload and trigger your Opsgenie incident directly from Port using the sync execution method.

-Create the following blueprint, action and mapping to trigger a Obsgenie incident.
+Create the following blueprint, action and mapping to trigger a Opsgenie incident.

 <details>
 <summary>Blueprint</summary>